 You can also find online short courses in Australia that can be used as credit for your bachelor’s or master’s degree on university websites.
 For instance, the University of Melbourne offers micro-credential courses that count toward your degree requirements.
 They can also contribute towards continuing professional development (CPD) points for some professional societies.

-Short courses are great additions to full-degree programmes after 12th standard which, after competion, can expand your chances of finding a high-paying job.
+Short courses are great additions to full-degree programmes after 12th standard which, after completion, can expand your chances of finding a high-paying job.
 Online courses are also flexible options to broaden your knowledge in a particular field directly related to your job.

 Also Read: Why Study in Australia: Top Reasons To Pursue Higher Studies in Australia